 San Antonio, Bexar County coronavirus cases

-One new death were also reported Thursday, bringing the death toll up to 71.
-The latest victim was an African American male in his 60s, San Antonio Mayor Ron Nirenberg said.
+One new death was also reported, bringing the death toll up to 72.

-Now, 95 COVID-19 patients are hospitalized, with 41 in the intensive care unit and 22 patients using a ventilator.
+City leaders said 91 COVID-19 patients are hospitalized, with 40 in the intensive care unit and 25 patients using a ventilator.

 You can view an interactive map and other important information on the virus that is updated daily on the City of San Antonio’s COVID-10 website.
 (Find the mobile version of the below dashboard here.)